 Dr. Liao’s Brockman Foundation funded research will combine the best in surgical expertise and bench science to create and test the safety and efficacy of a new protocol for the implantation of hearts from circulatory-related deaths that would otherwise have been discarded.
 It aims to create a feasible option for an increased number of available hearts, potentially enabling the extension of lives of thousands of people on an annual basis.

-- Project Focus: Heart transplants
+- Overview: Heart transplants